nicmir95/coding-dojo-spring-boot/README.md

 `WeatherApp.postman_collection.json` can be imported into Postman to make requests to the app.

-For unit tests, open Docker Desktop, search postgresql image and pull.

-Create/Run container with params:
- POSTGRES_USER=nico
- POSTGRES_PASSWORD=leta
- POSTGRES_DB=weathersnapshot
- Host: 5432

-Tests are located in `src/test/java/com/assignment/spring`
+Tests are located in package `src/test/java/com/assignment/spring`

-### Improvements

-Use testconteiners framework for testing instead of using mocks.